 Knowledge

-In the survey, the students were asked two questions with three alternative answers: What is the Brundtland definition of sustainable development? and What must be taken into account to attain sustainability?
+and What must be taken into account to attain sustainability?
 The results show that 18 of the 20 students knew the correct definition.
 However, none of the students answered that social and economic dimensions should be taken into account to attain sustainability (Figure 4).
-This result indicates a mono-dimensional understanding, where only the environmental dimension is considered.
+This result indicates a mono-dimensional understanding, where only the environmental dimension is considered.“Sustainable development is a development which meets the needs of current generations without compromising the ability of future generations to meet their own needs.”
+(WCED, 1987).

 The questions were followed by four statements (Table 2).
 Ten students agreed with the statement that SD is about saving nature at any cost, whereas only three disagreed and seven neither agreed nor disagreed.
 Answers to this question also indicate a mono-dimensional understanding from the environmental point of view.
 However, 12 students agreed with the statement that SD is about finding compromises that take into account both social and economic conditions for people, while protecting nature, indicating a tri-dimensional, integrated understanding.
 However, six of the students agreed with both, indicating a cognitive conflict in these students’ understanding of sustainable development.
 Two students agreed with the statement that SD is about doing what is best for human beings.
 These answers also indicate a mono-dimensional understanding, but from a social point of view.